 StroCOMP: Strong Coupling of Organic Molecules and Plasmons

-StroCOMP is funded by a Marie Curie Career Integration Grant of the European Union Seventh Framework Programme.
+StroCOMP, which ran from Apr 2014 to August 2017, was funded by a Marie Curie Career Integration Grant of the European Union Seventh Framework Programme.

 SummaryThe improvement of fabrication technology over the last decades enables the accurate creation of almost arbitrarily shaped nanoscale metal structures.
 In such systems, quasi-bound surface modes (plasmons) provide strong, sub-wavelength confinement of electromagnetic fields.
 This confinement leads to strongly increased coupling between light and matter, and increases the possible spatial resolution, making it possible to surpass the diffraction limit of conventional optics.
 These properties make plasmonics a quickly growing and multidisciplinary subject, with applications in physics, chemistry, biology and engineering.
 A particularly relevant topic is the coupling of quantum emitters (such as atoms, molecules, quantum dots, or color centers in diamond) to plasmons.
 By concentrating light with the use of plasmons, the mismatch between the absorption cross section of the emitter and the size of the light beam can be circumvented.
 It is then even possible to reach the strong coupling regime, where the elementary excitations become hybrid states with mixed light-matter character, so called exciton-polaritons.
 The major aim of StroCOMP is to develop new insights into the strong coupling between plasmons and organic molecule excitation.
 Due to the complex molecular structure, organic molecule exciton-polaritons are still not fully understood.
 A further goal of the project is to study the manipulation of chemical structure and reactions through strong coupling, exploiting the modification of the chemical potential energy surface.

 Departamento de Física Teórica de la Materia Condensada